Misleading Large Language Models used (or misused) in Scientific Peer-Reviewing via Hidden Prompt-Injection Attacks: Introduction

 Next, in Section §\ref{sec:attacks}, we describe our {\em proposed attacks}, i.e., the prompts that would enable an hypothetical attacker (i.e., the authors of a paper) to reach any of the three goals defined in each of our threat models.
 Importantly, our adversarial prompts are enriched with \textit{specific tags} that are designed to ``catch the attention'' of the LLM, so as to increase the likelihood that the attack is successful.

 The evaluation starts in Section §\ref{sec:gpt}, wherein we test our attacks against the most popular LLM-based tool that supports direct PDF interaction: ChatGPT.
 Specifically, we take 26 papers \textit{rejected}\footnote{Rejected papers serve to better assess the ``exploit'' prompt, since rejected papers are, in theory, less likely to elicit a ``favorable'' review by the LLM.} from the ICLR'24 (the only venue for which there is unbiased release of rejected papers), we modify them by adding our adversarial prompts, and see the response of GPT-4o.
 Moreover, we will also gauge the transferability of such an attack to another LLM of the GPT family: GPT-o3.
 In either case, we find that our attacks are generally successful.

-We expand our assessment in Section §\ref{sec:other}.
-We test our attacks against LLMs of {\em other families}: Gemini-2.5-flash and Claude Sonnet 4.
+Finally, we test our attacks against LLMs of {\em other families}: Gemini-2.5-flash and Claude Sonnet 4.
 The attack effectiveness is highly dependent on the presence of the correct tags that can steer the attention of the LLM during its analytical process.
-In other words: a ``white-box'' setting is highly favorable for an attacker.
+In other words: awareness of the specific LLM used by the reviewer is highly favorable for an attacker.
 Yet, we also simulate a ``black-box'' setting and we find the attacks remain effective by injecting multiple adversarial prompts.

 We continue our tests in Section §\ref{sec:countermeasures}, focused on {\em countermeasures}.
-We devise ways that would make our prompts harder to detect via educated searches---such as the ones that led to the findings in~\cite{lin2025hidden}.
+We devise ways that make our prompts harder to detect via educated searches---such as the ones that led to the findings in~\cite{lin2025hidden}.
 We consider obfuscation techniques based on homoglyphs and on keyword-splitting, as well as by re-writing the prompt in a different language: while the latter was not very successful (the LLMs did not behave as we expected), the tests on the former showed that our ``obfuscated adversarial prompt'' still retain their effectiveness against our considered LLMs while being non-trivial to detect.

+In Section §\ref{sec:followup} we present additional experiments---solicited during the peer-review process, and carried out more than six months after our primary evaluation.
+Here, we examine if \textit{LLMs released after our submission} to ACM TAISAP are still affected by our attacks (they are); if our attacks work also on accept-class papers (they do); and if our adversarial prompts can be countered by explicitly telling the LLM to disregard instructions included in the PDF (it does not work).